cdisc-org/COSMoS/bc_starter_package/README.md

 - [BC Governance Process](doc/BC%20Governance%20Process.jpg)
 - [Charter for COSMOS\_V1](doc/Charter%20for%20COSMO_V1.pdf)

-## Use Case: Users who want to retrieve and use BCs and Dataset Specializations from the CDISC Library {#usecase2}
+## Use Case: Users who want to retrieve and use BCs and Dataset Specializations from the CDISC Library<a id='usecase2'></a>

 - [Biomedical Concepts Overview Training](doc/Biomedical%20Concepts%20Overview%20Training.pdf)